Why Do I Look Normal but Feel So Sick?

 Why Lyme Disease Creates This Disconnect

-Cognitive impairment may be subtle but disabling.
-Without visible markers—such as a cast or clear lab result—patients are often forced to explain themselves repeatedly.
+Cognitive dysfunction may be subtle but disabling.
+Without visible markers—such as a cast, wheelchair, or abnormal routine lab result—patients are often forced to repeatedly justify their illness.

 See limitations of Lyme disease testing.